 1 Informed by CC2020 Task Force.
 (2020).
 Computing Curricula 2020: Paradigms for Global Computing Education.
 ACM.
 2 Current sub-strand, software engineering, significantly informed by IEEE.
 (2014).
 Software Engineering Competency Model v1.0.
 Figure 2: The KSA Framework Structure

 Another feature of the Framework is Additional Fields.
 This includes examples of the tools, platforms, programming languages, methodologies and techniques which are applied by entry level engineers in the context of a specific skill or knowledge area.
-Separating this detail enables the KSAs to be presented at a level of abstraction that focuses on principles rather than their current implementations, which can change over short time frames and between specialisms.
+Separating this detail enables the KSAs to be presented at a level of abstraction that focuses on principles instead of their current implementations, which can change over short time frames and between specialisms.

 Figure 2: Examples of knowledge statements and skills descriptors from the Arm KSA Framework